 Your goals should flow naturally from your focus areas.
 Use frameworks like SMART goals or OKRs to make them specific, measurable, and actionable.

-For instance, if your 2025 focus is on product development, your goals might include launching two new features or reducing production time by 15%.
+For example, if your 2026 focus is on product development, your goals might include launching two new features or cutting production time by 15%.
+Or, if your focus is retention, your goal could be to reduce customer churn to a rolling 3%.

 Break your goals into manageable steps with clear responsibilities and timelines.
 A great action plan should include:

-Pro tip: Leave room for flexibility.
-Market conditions can change, and your plan should be adaptable enough to handle the unexpected.
+Pro tip: Allow some flexibility.
+Market conditions are subject to change, so your plan should be adaptable to handle surprises.

 KPIs are your guideposts.
 They should roll up to your goals, which roll up to your focus areas.
 Set KPIs monthly or quarterly, and use them to measure progress and make adjustments as needed.
 Think of them as the mile markers that show how far you’ve come—and how far you still need to go.

 Life happens, and so does the unexpected.
-Scenario testing can help you prepare for multiple outcomes.
+Scenario testing can help you prepare for various outcomes.
 Try building three forecasts:

 Your goals should be built around the expected case, but ensure there’s wiggle room in your strategy, budget, and hiring plans to adapt if conditions shift.

-Don’t let your annual plan collect dust.
-Schedule a retrospective for January 2026 to review how this year’s plan played out.
+Keep your annual plan active—set a retrospective for January 2027 to evaluate this year’s implementation.
 What trends can you build on?
 What can you improve?
-This ongoing process keeps your business agile, focused, and ready for long-term success.
+This continuous process helps your business stay agile, focused, and prepared for long-term success.

 Annual planning can feel like juggling a dozen priorities at once.
-It’s about balancing realistic goals, thoughtful project management, and smart prioritization.
-But even the best plans can stumble if you’re not careful.
+Achieving success involves balancing realistic goals, careful project management, and effective prioritization.
+However, even the most well-crafted plans can falter if you’re not cautious.

 Here are some common pitfalls—and how to steer clear of them:

-If annual planning feels overwhelming, offloading routine tasks to a virtual assistant can be a lifesaver.
-They can manage your inbox, schedule meetings, organize files, and more.
-With these time-consuming activities off your plate, you can focus on the big-picture goals that drive your business forward.
+If annual planning seems daunting, delegating routine tasks to a virtual assistant can be a real help.
+They can handle your inbox, set up meetings, organize files, and more.
+By taking care of these time-consuming chores, you can concentrate on the larger goals that propel your business ahead.

 Take it from Clark Morton, partner and senior vice president at Woodruff Sawyer: